jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Does the regular person help the protagonists evolve civilization by using modern tools to upgrade how they live their lives?
 Or, does the average person let the antagonists hold back progress by following old lifestyles and rules?

 If you stay out of the fight, you support the antagonists by keeping things the way they are.
 That makes you what computer games call a "non-playing character".
+You're a victim of conflicting sins, including power-seeking, love of money, risk-averseness, and desire for respectability—all of which issue from fear of being labelled different or a troublemaker.

-Which means you're basically an extra watching your civilization as if it was a movie you can't control.
+By following the old society you're basically an extra watching your civilization as if it was a movie you can't be control.

 However, if you rally behind the protagonists, and grab hold of the new levers of power, you're a player god, playing the game of civilization.

-Extras follow the crowd; player gods help their society evolve.
+Extras follow the crowd; player gods challenge themselves to help their society evolve.

 We hit the Internet Age in 1970.
 Since then, hackers, geniuses, and geeks have been fighting to give the incredible power of computers to Main Street.
 The middlemen who control Industrial Age technology are fighting them off with things like fancy marketing campaigns, copyright laws, and political lobbying.

 And everyone on Main Street today makes a choice.
-Do they step up and help the heroes or not?
+Do they help the heroes take control of society's player god or not?

 That's a choice you, the person reading this right now, has to make.
 It's a choice as big as any you're ever going to make.
 Because if we don't upgrade now, it only means your kids and your grandkids are destined to live even unhappier lives.